barbazul/1kfa/mod_guide_gm.md

    party guests

-Your group's playing of Sarukkan's Chamber doesn't have to *all of this*, just give players a taste.
+Your group's playing of Sarukkan's Chamber doesn't have to *all of this*, the players will make choices that surprise you.
+If they surprise you with something unlikely or risky, be ready to declare that moves are triggered, but also be ready to say "Yes, and..." to their crazy ideas.

 It should also help teach the rules of 1kFA.

  * Work in an opportunity for each player to do a Deckahedron flip
- * If a player flips an XP card, that's an opportunity to explain how they earn experience points
+ * If a player flips an XP card, that's an opportunity to explain how they earn XP
  * If a player flips the Critical Success card, that's an opportunity to explain the Critical Flip move
  * Ideally there will be a combat scene.